Grief Grappling - Fighting for a New Normal

 Author: Sandra Egts

-There is tremendous shock, confusion and even denial that accompanies sudden death.
+There is tremendous shock, confusion, and even denial that accompanies sudden death.
 It is equally traumatic to watch the prolonged suffering of those you love.
-Regardless of how grief comes for you, it will.
-It is the great, dark hunter.
-You can't ignore grief.
+Regardless of how grief comes for you, it will come– it is the great, dark hunter.
+You can’t ignore grief.
 It tracks you down and demands its rightful share of your life, no matter what the circumstance.

-Back in the early days, I was simply learning how to tell my story.
-I struggled to put into words what had happened to my loved ones and how to explain what had happened to my life.
-I felt as if each day were a long tournament because I never knew exactly how the opponent would present itself.
-As time progressed, I realized that the daily matches are actually training for the larger event of living without your loved one.
-Every day, there is some part of grief we must face in order to prepare for the next weeks and months.
-I might as well understand that I'm in a match where grief is my opponent for life.
-But my life can still be happy, hopeful and full of love.
+Back in my early grief days, I was simply learning how to tell my story, struggling to put into words what had happened to my loved ones and to explain what had happened to my life.
+I felt as if each day was a long tournament, because I never knew exactly how the opponent, grief, would present itself.
+Every day, there is some part of grief we must face to prepare for the next weeks and months.
+I might as well understand that I’m in a match where grief is my lifetime opponent.
+But my life can still be happy, hopeful, and full of love.

-The recent Olympic games opened doors for us to see different styles of training, competition and triumph.
-People came from all points of the globe, bringing different cultures, traditions, languages, politics, faiths, obstacles and ideas to compete.
-Consider how this ties in with our own views of grief.
+The Olympic Games open doors for us to see different styles of training, competition and triumph.
+People come from all around the world and bring different cultures, traditions, languages, politics, faiths, obstacles, and ideas as they compete.
+We can consider how this thought ties in with our personal views of grief.

-By now, we've learned that death does not discriminate - everyone experiences it at some point.
-When it finally touches our lives, we don't all grieve the same; therefore, we don't always speak the same grief language.
-But our objective is the same - to get healthy and learn how to fully live again in the shadow of our losses.
+By now, we’ve learned that death does not discriminate– everyone experiences it at some point.
+When it finally touches our lives, we don’t all grieve the same way; therefore, we don’t always speak the same grief language.
+But our objective is the same– to get healthy and learn how to live fully again in the shadow of our losses.

-There will be days when you will feel strong and as if you can take on grief with no training.
+There will be days when you will feel strong, as if you can take on grief with no training.
 Maybe your grief shows up for an early workout session, and it seems easy.
 However, there are plenty of days when grief waits for us with a surprise training round late in the day when we are tired and weak.
-Some days we will best it, but other days it may get the best of us.
+Some days, we will beat it, but other days, it may get the best of us.
 This is OK.

-The point is that we step on the mat.
+The larger point is that we step onto the mat.
 We get stronger every time we learn to face the way our lives have changed.
-And we increase our stamina in knowing that while grief changed us, it only won the round, not the tournament.
+And, we increase our stamina by knowing that while grief changed us, it only won the round and not the tournament.

-Olympic training is about absolute commitment, strength and courage.
-It is inspirational.
-What an example of wanting something so badly that you spend hours every day training.
-The athletes represented in Rio worked tirelessly for their success, trained for it and sacrificed for the opportunity to compete.
+Olympic training takes absolute commitment, strength, and courage– it is inspirational.
+What an example of wanting something so badly that you spend hours every day training?
+Olympic athletes train tirelessly for their success and make sacrifices for the opportunity to compete.
 Can we do any less to honor our heroes?